hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/307_072_alasinga.md

 country in the world.
 That should be our first duty.
 Work on with a heart.
 39 Victoria will be the London headquarters for some time to come, as the work will be carried on there.
-Sturdy had a big box of *Brahmavâdin* I did not know before.
+Sturdy had a big box of *Brahmavādin* I did not know before.
 He is now canvassing subscribers for it.

 Now we have got one Indian magazine in English fixed.
 We can start some